jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/frontend/fcs.md

-### FCS Map
+# Food Consumption map

 FCS or Food Consumption Score map visualize FCS data.
 In addition to the map, custom components such as accordions, tooltips, and legends are included.

 ---

 #### World View
 In world view, FCS map appears with country alert's.
 Along with alerts, one point legend and other gradient legend appears.
 To enhance user experience, hover effect is also activated.

 ***Technical Overview***